robjohnnoble/robjohnnoble.github.io/_pages/research.md

 </figure>

 In collaboration with cancer cell biologists using 3D tumour spheroid models, I have validated an adaptive therapy concept by using computational and mathematical modelling to show how spatial constraints can be exploited to suppress resistance to targeted therapy [1].
-I have further contributed to extending these results towards mathematically rigorous theories of cancer adaptive therapy [2] and extinction therapy [3] that unify and generalizes previous formulations.
+I have further contributed to extending these results towards mathematically rigorous theories of cancer adaptive therapy [2] and multi-strike therapy (also known as extinction therapy) [3] that unify and generalizes previous formulations.
 I have relatedly investigated how public goods cooperation in bacteria depends on ecological antagonisms [4], with potential implications for therapeutic manipulation of ecological interactions, such as in tumours that depend on paracrine growth factors.

 Building on these results, I am investigating how different tumour architectures and microenvironmental feedbacks result in different optimal strategies.
 My long-term objective is to design optimal treatment regimens for each tumour type, and ultimately each patient.

-Collaborators include [Daniel Fisher](http://www.igmm.cnrs.fr/en/team/controle-nucleaire-de-la-proliferation-cellulaire/) (IGMM, Montpellier), [Yannick Viossat](https://www.ceremade.dauphine.fr/fr/membres/detail-cv/profile/yannick-viossat.html) (Université Paris Dauphine, Paris) and [Ahmet Acar](http://bio.metu.edu.tr/en/faculty/ahmet-acar) (METU, Ankara).
+Collaborators include [Daniel Fisher](http://www.igmm.cnrs.fr/en/team/controle-nucleaire-de-la-proliferation-cellulaire/) (IGMM, Montpellier) and [Yannick Viossat](https://www.ceremade.dauphine.fr/fr/membres/detail-cv/profile/yannick-viossat.html) (Université Paris Dauphine, Paris).

 ### References:

 1. Bacevic & Noble *et al.* [Spatial competition constrains resistance to targeted cancer therapy.](https://www.nature.com/articles/s41467-017-01516-1) Nat.
 Commun.
 (2017)
 2. Viossat & Noble.
 [A theoretical analysis of tumour containment.](https://doi.org/10.1038/s41559-021-01428-w) Nat.
 Ecol.
 Evol.
 (2021)
-3. Patil, Viossat & Noble.
-[Preventing evolutionary rescue in cancer.](https://doi.org/10.1101/2023.11.22.568336) bioRxiv (2023)
+3. Patil, Ahmed, Viossat & Noble.
+[Preventing evolutionary rescue in cancer using two-strike therapy.](https://doi.org/10.1101/2023.11.22.568336)(https://doi.org/10.1093/genetics/iyaf255)) Genetics (2025)
 4. Vasse & Noble *et al.* [Antibiotic stress selects against cooperation in the pathogenic bacterium *Pseudomonas aeruginosa*.](https://www.pnas.org/content/114/3/546) PNAS (2017)

 ## Evolution of cancer risk